Skip to main content

 Each client’s claim is carefully calculated to compensate them for their injury, its impact on their life, and to meet their additional needs arising from that injury now and in the future.

-Depending on the client’s injury, they may receive compensation for:
+Depending on the client’s injury and circumstances, their claim may include compensation for:

 • therapies, such as: